 Do what you can, and pray for God to strengthen you through the process.
 Ask Him to give you favor and grace in whatever way it is possible.

-If you’d like to learn a bit more on this issue, please read through the following articles:
+If you’d like to learn a bit more on this issue of “no more headaches”, please read through the following articles:

 “And this is my prayer: that your love may abound more and more in knowledge and depth of insight, so that you may be able to discern what is best and may be pure and blameless until the day of Christ, filled with the fruit of righteousness that comes through Jesus Christ —to the glory and praise of God.”
 (Philippians 1:9-11)